Department of Health

 Clinical documents uploaded by healthcare providers to My Health Record will include information derived from their clinical system.
 Information about diagnosis and medications (type, dose and frequency) will be clinically validated, eliminating dependence on the healthcare recipient being able to accurately remember and describe their medical history.

-What are the benefits for healthcare recipients?
+Benefits for healthcare recipients?

 My Health Record supports healthcare recipients to be more actively involved and take greater ownership of their own healthcare.
 It is a single, convenient and accessible record that they control.
 The information contained in My Health Record supports conversations with healthcare providers and encourages an active partnership for optimal healthcare management by all involved.